coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 whenever a given block is read or written, an adversary observing the IO may readily infer it's allocated at that point in time.

-For that reason, CocoonFS does not define any security guarantees regarding the confidentiality of allocations with respect to adversaries able to eavesdrop or even alter IO communication.
+For that reason, CocoonFs does not define any security guarantees regarding the confidentiality of allocations with respect to adversaries able to eavesdrop or even alter IO communication.

 As a side note: this relaxation is a prerequisite for the support of a dynamically allocated journal: the blocks used